season-link/docs/README.md

 ## Scope

-The admin doesn't have an interface, account deletion sends a mail to an admin containing the user's info with a link to delete it.
+The admin doesn't have an interface, the account deletion process sends a mail to an admin containing the user's info with a link to delete it.

 The recruiters have their own application and we do not manage it.
 We suppose authentication and authorization concerning them is done through that app.